aljedaxi/zettel/pages/cybernetics.md

 ## Genealogy

 Cybernetics was very much a people and a correspondence: a communication.

+> with people who were authorities, and therefor not scared
 ## TODO what is a field? a domain? a science?
 :PROPERTIES:
 :todo: 1616088574589